code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-G.md

 The `merkleizeSha256` function can be optimized by using in-place computation to store intermediate hashes at each level of the Merkle tree.
 This approach eliminates the need to create new arrays, reducing memory usage and gas costs.

 Note that this optimization requires that the `leaves` array not be used again after it is modified.
-Based on the current implementation, this optimization is valid, as there are no further usages of the `leaves` array.
+Based on the current implementation, this optimization is valid.
+It's because there are no further usages of the `leaves` array.

 **2. Assembly**
 The use of assembly code to load the left and right siblings into memory is more gas-efficient than using the `abi.encodePacked` function.

 **3. Unchecked Arithmetic**
-The use of unchecked arithmetic is more gas-efficient because it skips checks for overflow or underflow.
+The use of unchecked arithmetic is more gas-efficient as it skips checks for overflow or underflow.

-This is a valid optimization, as it's highly unlikely that `numNodesInLayer` would overflow.
+This optimization for `uint i` is safe because overflow is impossible.

 ### Proof of Concept